mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I slept for 7 and a half hours last night and I woke to a rare, early morning thunderstorm.
-I feel refreshed by still bummed about my broken surf ski though.
+I feel refreshed but still bummed about my broken surf ski though.